Canon Ambassador Katie Goldie journals her favourite places to shoot in the Top End after a week on the road with Tourism NT.

 5. Bitter Springs, Mataranka

 One of my favourite locations of the trip was Bitter Springs.
 The warmth combined with the immense clarity of the pristine stream system made the images so flawless.
 I really recommend going to this spot to photograph or to simply enjoy.
-Bring goggles to really explore, there’s another unique perspective under the water!
+Bring goggles to really explore, as there’s another unique perspective under the water!

 6. Katherine Hot Springs, Katherine

 Katherine Hot Springs was a hidden gem!
-The water was an unbelievable blue, perfect for photos!
+The water was an unbelievable blue, perfect for photographing.
 To include scale in my photos I added a person floating or swimming in the water, so viewers could understand just how big and amazing the place was!

 Photo tip: Add a person to your Instagram shots, it adds a personal touch and human experience to the photo.